preload

 A Scientific Method of Learning consists of the collection of data through observation and experimentation, and the formulation and testing of hypotheses.
 If hypothesis is consistently confirmed in series of reproducible tests then it is considered truth.
 All the data, ideas, and methodology should be documented and shared so they could be objectively reviewed by side observers in order to verify results by attempting to reproduce them.

-Everyone familiar with Software Quality Assurance Testing and its role in Software Development Life Cycle will see a close match between it and Scientific Method.
+Everyone familiar with software testing and its role in Software Development will see a close match between it and Scientific Method.

 There is, however, one major difference.
 Scientists research physical laws, that never change and apply everywhere in the Universe.
 For testers, every new program build is a new “universe”.
 We have to research its qualities all over again.